|A Level Mathematics|

 It is vital that we are able to understand mathematical ideas before we can start to apply them in the real world.
 A Level Mathematics will help you to do this.
 At A Level, Mathematics is far more algebraic than at GCSE so you will need a firm understanding of GCSE Algebra.
 There is also more emphasis on problem solving and proofs.

 What will I learn?

 You will study a combination of pure Mathematics, statistics and mechanics.
-Students are encouraged to seek help when needed, and this can be done via workshops, one-to-one meetings in the Mathematics office and online via Moodle.
-We also run a stretch and challenge workshop for those who wish to extend their learning, where you will be able to take part in activities that prepare you for the Mathematics Team Challenge and work towards additional Mathematics qualifications, which may be required for University.
+We also run a stretch and challenge workshop for those who wish to extend their learning, where you will be able to take part in activities that prepare you for the Mathematics Team Challenge and work towards additional Mathematics qualifications, which may be required for university.

 Due to the increased requirement to use technology within the new specification, students will be required to purchase a graphical calculator.
-You will be advised on make and model.
+You will be advised on the make and model by your tutor.